m-lab/epoxy/cmd/epoxy_certs/README.md

 Create new server certificates with 5 year expiration plus 30 extra days.

+> NOTE: you must have the CA certificate and private key files present to generate a new valid server certificate.
+The example below assumes default names, but you may specify alternate filenames with flags if needed.

 ```sh
 $ epoxy_certs server -hostname epoxy-boot-api.mlab-sandbox.measurementlab.net -duration $(( 5*8761 + 24*30 ))h
 $ openssl x509 -noout -text -in ./server-cert.pem